melmzv/arg_ss24_project/README.md

 This repository contains the files that TRR 266 members might find particularly useful:
 - The file `code/python/theme_trr.py` features a ggplot theme that makes it easy to generate visuals that comply to the TRR 266 style guide.
 But ggplot in python is not yet polished and does not have the same level of quality as in R.
 - The RMarkdown file in `info` takes you through the process.
 With the `doc/beamer_theme_trr266.sty` you can beef up your Quarto based beamer presentations to the fancy TRR design.
-- Finally, the file `code/python/pull_wrds_data.py` is useful if you want to learn how to download WRDS data directly from python.

 ### Licensing